 The heuristic analysis of Australian Pleistocene sites suggests that most evidence for marine resource use will accumulate within 13.1 ± 2 km of shorelines with increasing abundance towards it.
 A review of bathymetry shows that, in most instances, the current Australian shoreline is more than 13.1 ± 2 km distant from palaeoshorelines until the terminal Pleistocene (Figure 1).
 Figure 1 shows the Australian terminal Pleistocene shoreline at 12,000–13,000 cal.
 BP along with the possible palaeoshoreline at 13.1 ± 2 km from the current Australian coastline.
 It shows that only four major areas should register coastal archaeological records at this time: northwest Australia (especially Cape Range), some areas of South Australia, Tasmania and a portion of the New South Wales coast (see Williams et al., 2018 for comparable results).
 Before this time, sea levels were always lower.
 While we know there is a record of coastal archaeology in the northwest, there are only a few Pleistocene coastal records for the other areas and none that date to before 13,000 cal.
 BP.
 This likely results from a lack of targeted sampling and substrate type (e.g. alluvial plains on the New South Wales coast and sea cliffs in South Australia and Victoria; see Bird, 2008).
 Although, given that coasts are dynamic, not all coasts were productive during the Pleistocene in Australia, meaning that it is possible that the lack of Pleistocene coastal records for parts of the four identified regions may be a real phenomenon (as argued by Bowdler 2010 for much of the east coast).

 Overall, however, this basic analysis suggests most Pleistocene (especially dense) evidence for marine resource use will be drowned especially before 12,000 – 13,000 cal.
 BP.
 As such, it should come as little surprise that almost no Pleistocene shell middens (e.g. greater than 50% shell matrix) are known on contemporary shorelines and that, where Pleistocene marine faunal remains are present (e.g. Cape Range), they are sparse and mixed with terrestrial fauna.
 For example, in southwest Victoria, both Bridgewater South and Koongine Caves register sparse marine faunal assemblages mixed with terrestrial fauna during the Pleistocene – Holocene transition when these locations were between 3 – 15km from the shoreline (Bird and Frankel, 2001; Lourandos, 1983; Richards, 2012).
 By comparison, nearby middens at Cape Duquesne, dating to the same period and being only 1km distant from the shoreline, are dominated by economic shellfish (Richards, 2012).
-This example shows that we should only expect dense economic marine faunal assemblages to accumulate close to palaeoshorelines.
+This example shows that we should generally expect dense economic marine faunal assemblages to accumulate close to palaeoshorelines.
 Indeed, it is then no coincidence that Erlandson (2001:321-323; see also Bailey and Flemming, 2008), in his seminal review of coastal archaeology, found that only one trait correlates with the preservation of early coastal archaeological records, and that was steep bathymetry (i.e. short distance of the current coastline to palaeoshorelines).
 Almost no early coastal sites were present adjacent to shallow bathymetry (‘procumbent shelves’).

 Figure 1.
 Map showing the Australian continent at 12,000 – 13,000 cal.
 BP with the possible 13.1km palaeoshoreline and Pleistocene coastal zones within -65 to -75m depth superimposed.